 ¶ Offline Menu

-A special page that will act as the main menu if the TV is not able to connect to the online services.
-This page should be designed as simple as possible, not utilizing any assets such as images or special fonts as these will not be available in offline mode.
+A special template that will act as the main menu if the TV is not able to connect to the online services.
+This template should be designed as simple as possible, not utilizing any assets such as images or special fonts as these will not be available in offline mode.
 NOTE: Philips does not support any offline menu.
 However, the TV channels are stored in the internal TV channel list.

 ¶ TV Channels